Addison’s Disease – Standard Poodle MHC Study

 About the investigator

-Dr. Friedenberg is a board-certified veterinary critical care specialist and a geneticist, and is currently an Assistant Professor at the University of Minnesota College of Veterinary Medicine.
-He became interested in genetic diseases while working for Dr. Rory Todhunter at Cornell University as a vet student, and developed a particular interest in autoimmune diseases during his residency training at The Ohio State University.
-He holds a PhD in genetics from North Carolina State University, and is very interested in computational biology and its applications to finding better ways to diagnose, prevent, and treat genetic disorders.
+Dr. Friedenberg is a board-certified veterinary critical care specialist and a geneticist, and he is currently an Assistant Professor at the University of Minnesota College of Veterinary Medicine.
+He earned his veterinary degree at Cornell University, completed his residency at The Ohio State University, and holds a PhD in genetics from North Carolina State University.
+He is passionate about studying canine Addison’s disease and other autoimmune diseases.
+He also is interested in developing novel bioinformatics and immunologic tools to study autoimmune diseases in dogs.

 Canine Genetic Testing